FrustratedGameDev/project2/README.md

 * Length of commit message
 * Number of issues per milestone - Denae
 * Number of issues without milestone - Denae
-* Large number of commits close to a milestone
+* Large number of commits close to a milestone deadline

 # Bad Smells
 What bad smells can we detect using the above features?